Greenfield, Iowa: Hotel Greenfield

-ADCO Enterprises, LC is owned primarily by Adair County area investors.
-It was founded with the support of the Community Development Corporation of Greenfield.
-Architect Dan Tindall of Grinnell was employed as redevelopment project manager.
-Tindall is also co-owner of the award-winning vintage Blackhawk Hotel at Cedar Falls, Iowa.

 Freedom Rock

 The Freedom Rock is a large boulder that marks the entrance to an old rock quarry.
 Beginning in 1999, Ray "Bubba" Sorensen II has painted the rock every Memorial Day with different patriotic images and sayings in support of the United States military.
 There are also several murals throughout Adair County featuring Bubba's patriotic artwork.

 Iowa Aviation Museum

 The Iowa Aviation Museum celebrates Iowa's aviation heritage from the state's first recorded flight in 1910 to its native sons and daughters exploring the universe.